 Is there a cost to women to participate?

 Again, since Supportive Pregnancy Care is prenatal care, the cost for the individual woman is generally covered by her insurance.
-If she is a self-pay patient, the charge for the program would be the same as the clinic charges for a traditional individual prenatal care visit.
+If she's a self-pay patient, the charge for the program would be the same as the clinic charges for a traditional individual prenatal care visit.

 Are there ongoing costs to maintain the program?

 Once established, the licensed obstetrical provider’s time is reimbursable through Medicaid and other insurance.
 Ongoing costs include healthy snacks for each session and any consumable materials a site chooses to use (educational materials or activity materials).
 There will be a modest annual fee to retain access to updated March of Dimes training and patient materials and resources.
 We can provide assistance in your budget development process.

 Are there grants available to help us implement Supportive Pregnancy Care?